Evening and weekend appointments available!Evenings & Weekends Available

 Signs of Anxiety in Teens

 Anxiety in teens looks quite different from anxiety in younger children.
+As a result, therapy approaches anxiety differently in your teen.

 Teens tend to worry more about themselves, and this might look like perfectionism.